wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. External Tools.

    ### Project = Solution (.sln) file

+0. Click "File" then "New Solution" (which is new Project).

    <img align="right" alt="vs-mac-2019-types-129x386-4607.jpg" width="129" src="https://user-images.githubusercontent.com/300046/56392692-5608b500-61ef-11e9-8589-988622057ee2.jpg" />
 0. Click "File" then "New Solution" (which is new Project).